Sign the petition

 One example, Asia Bibi, a Christian mother of five, has been on death row for almost eight years.
 In 2009, Asia was accused of blaspheming the Prophet Muhammad’s name – an accusation levied against her for offering a Muslim coworker a drink of water (because, as a Christian, she is considered “unclean”).
 A trial court sentenced her to death in 2010.
 An intermediate appellate court, upheld her conviction after four years.
 Asia is still waiting for the Supreme Court to hear her appeal.

-In addition to these outrageous, and even deadly outcomes, Christians and other minorities are daily persecuted and humiliated through hundreds of incidents of sectarian violence resulting in thousands of casualties.
+In addition to these outrageous, and even deadly outcomes, Christians and other minorities are daily persecuted and humiliated through hundreds of incidents of sectarian violence resulting in hundreds of casualties.

-Even though the United States gives Pakistan the most foreign aid of any nation, the conditions for Christians in Pakistan remain barbaric.
+Even though the United States gives Pakistan the most foreign aid of any nation, the conditions for religious minorities in Pakistan remain barbaric.
 The list of brutal injustices goes on and on.
 These horrific incidents are happening each and every day.

 We’ve mobilized our offices on the ground in Pakistan, at the U.N., and on Capitol Hill to aggressively fight back.
 We are directly defending numerous Christians in Pakistani courts.